-“Big Data has been a big focus for us at Carmel for the past few years.
+“Big Data has been a big focus for us at Viola Ventures (formerly Carmel Ventures) for the past few years.
 We spend much of our time meeting companies, talking to customers and sitting in board meetings in an effort to understand what our companies’ customers’ can gain, so we have a good understanding of the end user’s perspective of the value of big data.
 While this is clearly one of the mega-trends in the industry, the ecosystem raises some very significant questions that I thought would be good to share.

 These questions aren’t meant to be provocative but I think that as an industry we should all be trying to answer them.
 Honestly, I’m not sure I have all the answers so I may be wrong in some of my assumptions, but based on what I’ve heard from other industry experts I know that I’m not the only one who has these questions.”

 The five questions about Big Data that Ronen talks about in the video are:

 1. Is it working?
 Not so much in the technical sense, but rather in terms of providing the perceived value.
 In his talk Ronen analyzes some of the vertical implementations of Big Data such as DNA sequencing payment fraud, advertising, cyber security and IT health monitoring.

 “The issue of false positives is becoming one of the biggest issues of driving business value out of big data application.”

 2. Hadoop: Is it the disruptor or disruptee?
 Hadoop is fast becoming the de facto standard for offline BI, yet the initial architecture is still far from providing a complete solution for challenges such as complicated installation and support, high fragmentation in query tools, and SQL queries.
 While still far from mature, we’re already seeing technologies and architecture that aim to completely disrupt the Hadoop ecosystem.